Easy Guitar Songs to Play for Beginners

 Dmaj9 ------ |||||| |||**| ||||||

-Time diagram of the verse:
+Time diagram for the verse:

 1st line: G - - - Cadd9 - - - | 2nd line: G - - - Cadd9 - - - | 3rd line: G - Cadd9 - G - Cadd9 - | 4th line: D - - - - C - - - |

-Just listen to the song for some time, it's really a snap to get used to the changes.
+Just listen to the song for some time; it's really a snap to get used to the changes.

-Here goes the missing intro: e--------0-3-2--------3-2----- B--0-3-0--------0-3-0-----3--- G----------------------------- D----------------------------- A----------------------------- E-----------------------------
+Listen to it:Here goes the missing intro: e--------0-3-2--------3-2----- B--0-3-0--------0-3-0-----3--- G----------------------------- D----------------------------- A----------------------------- E-----------------------------

 NEWS